minetest-whynot/whynot-game/mods/tools/ccompass/README.md

    The new compass points to the origin / Zero point and is already usable.
 2. Punch the compass to a compatible node (all by default) and enter the target name
 3. Now this compass leads you allways to this location.
 You can give it away to allow other users to find this place.
+4. Punch a teleport compatible node (by default mese block) to teleport back to the calibrated place

 ## For server owners:
 The mod support the next settings: